-Ryan Johnson enters his fifth season with Idaho State.
+Ryan Johnson enters his sixth season with Idaho State.
 Johnson’s primary responsibilities include being the recruiting coordinator, the post/forward development coach and also assisting in opponent game scouting and game preparation.

 Johnson also leads the Bengals in their international recruiting efforts, a major aspect of Bengal women's basketball.
 The Bengals have had multiple international players on their roster since his arrival, including players from Australia, Croatia, France, New Zealand and Spain.